College of Lake County

 Science and Engineering Building

-The College of Lake County's new science and engineering building supports chemistry, microbiology, biology, anatomy-physiology, engineering (laser, photonics, and renewable energy) programs, and includes teaching labs, classrooms, offices, and support space.
-AEI energy modeling helped determine the most effective means of achieve substantial energy savings.
-With a projected Energy Use Intensity of 88 kbtu/sf, the building is expected to use 66% less energy than the ASHRAE 90.1-2007 baseline for an energy cost savings of 52%.
+Given the project's high sustainability goals, AEI's energy modeling helped determine the most effective means of achieving substantial energy-related savings.
+With a projected energy use intensity of 88 kbtu/sf, the building is expected to use 66 percent less energy than the ASHRAE 90.1-2007 baseline — an energy cost savings of 52 percent.

-Expanding the College's sustainability goals, an AEI-designed campus-wide geothermal heating & cooling system will provide heating and cooling to all campus buildings.
-The initial phase includes primary infrastructure and eighty 500-foot deep boreholes, expandable to total 700 wells with an estimated 2,275 tons of heating and cooling capacity.
+Expanding the College's sustainability goals, an AEI-designed, campus-wide geothermal heating and cooling system provides optimal heating and cooling to all campus buildings.
+The initial phase includes primary infrastructure and eighty 500-foot-deep boreholes, expandable to a total of 700 wells with an estimated 2,275 tons of heating and cooling capacity.

 - less energy

 Given the highly technical nature of the College's engineering programs, AEI's design includes the latest technology and equipment to support an advanced laboratory specializing in mechatronics — the integration of mechanics, electronics, and controls.

 The lab space fosters discovery-based instruction and hands-on learning in systems operations, troubleshooting, and automation technology, helping prep graduates for careers in manufacturing and engineering.